vestrel00/contacts-android/docs/dev-notes.md

 Local RawContacts may have a group membership to the default system group of an Account without being associated with the Account...

-The native Contacts app may not have an edit-RawContact option for newly inserted RawContacts that have no group membership to the default group when an Account is available.
+The AOSP Contacts app may not have an edit-RawContact option for newly inserted RawContacts that have no group membership to the default group when an Account is available.
 Though, edits can still be made in other ways.
 Instead, an option to "Add to contacts" is shown that adds a membership to the default group but does not associate the raw contact to the Account that owns the group.
 The